Reading time: 8 min.

 Dr Ahmad Moussa (FRCS)

 There are several potential causes of beard hair loss, such as your age, genes, and hormones.
 Certain types of alopecia can affect your beard as well.
 For example, alopecia barbae makes up 28% of all cases of alopecia areata [2].
-Dermatological problems such as psoriasis can also lead to patchy beard growth, as can some of your lifestyle choices.
+This article will tell you all you need to know about why your beard may be patchy, including:

 • The most common reasons your beard might be patchy

-There are several reasons why your beard may be patchy.
+There are several reasons for a patchy beard.
 Some of them may resolve on their own, while others may require medication or a beard transplant to restore facial hair fullness.
-Here are the most common:
+Here are the most common conditions that cause patchy beard growth.

 Autoimmune conditions